Ionizing radiation: Public exposure

 Medical procedures, such as diagnostic X-rays, nuclear medicine, and radiation therapy are by far the most significant source of human-made radiation exposure to the general public.
 Some of the major radionuclides used are I-131, Tc-99m, Co-60, Ir-192, and Cs-137.
 The public is also exposed to radiation from consumer products, such as tobacco (polonium-210), combustible fuels (gas, coal, etc.), televisions, luminous watches and dials (tritium), airport X-ray systems, smoke detectors (americium), electron tubes, and gas lantern mantles (thorium).

 Of lesser magnitude, members of the public are exposed to radiation from the nuclear fuel cycle, which includes the entire sequence from processing uranium to the disposal of the spent fuel.
 The effects of such exposure have not been reliably measured due to the extremely low doses involved.
 Opponents use a cancer per dose model to assert that such activities cause several hundred cases of cancer per year, an application of the widely accepted Linear no-threshold model (LNT).

 The International Commission on Radiological Protection recommends limiting artificial irradiation to the public to an average of 1 mSv (0.001 Sv) of effective dose per year, not including medical and occupational exposures.

-In a nuclear war, gamma rays from both the initial weapon explosion and fallout would be the sources of radiation exposure.
+In a nuclear war, gamma rays from both the initial weapon explosion and fallout would be sources of radiation exposure.

 Spaceflight

-Massive particles are a concern for astronauts outside the earth's magnetic field who would receive solar particles from solar proton events (SPE) and galactic cosmic rays from cosmic sources.
-These high-energy charged nuclei are blocked by Earth's magnetic field but pose a major health concern for astronauts traveling to the moon and to any distant location beyond the earth orbit.
-Highly charged HZE ions in particular are known to be extremely damaging, although protons make up the vast majority of galactic cosmic rays.
+Massive particles are a concern for astronauts outside the Earth's magnetic field who would receive solar particles from solar proton events (SPE) and galactic cosmic rays from cosmic sources.
+These high-energy charged nuclei are blocked by Earth's magnetic field but pose a major health concern for astronauts traveling to the Moon and to any distant location beyond Earth orbit.
+Highly charged HZE ions in particular are known to be extremely damaging, though protons make up the vast majority of galactic cosmic rays.
 Evidence indicates past SPE radiation levels that would have been lethal for unprotected astronauts.

 Air travel

 Air travel exposes people on aircraft to increased radiation from space as compared to sea level, including cosmic rays and from solar flare events.
 Software programs such as Epcard, CARI, SIEVERT, PCAIRE are attempts to simulate exposure by aircrews and passengers.
-An example of a measured dose (not simulated dose) is 6 μSv per hour from London Heathrow to Tokyo Narita on a high-latitude polar route.
+An example of a measured dose (not simulated dose) is 6 μSv per hour from London Heathrow to Tokyo Narita on a polar route.
 However, dosages can vary, such as during periods of high solar activity.
 The United States FAA requires airlines to provide flight crew with information about cosmic radiation, and an International Commission on Radiological Protection recommendation for the general public is no more than 1 mSv per year.
-In addition, many airlines do not allow pregnant flightcrew members, to comply with a European Directive.
+Also, many airlines do not allow pregnant flightcrew members, to comply with a European Directive.
 The FAA has a recommended limit of 1 mSv total for a pregnancy, and no more than 0.5 mSv per month.
 Information originally based on Fundamentals of Aerospace Medicine published in 2008.